cchudzicki-ocw-testing/res.ll-004-spring-2022/content/pages/clausewitzian-chess-chess-basics.md

 The Clausewitzian Chess document provides a lot of details on all the buttons and options so your first step is to review the ***Game Element and Design*** section of the [**Clausewitzian Chess document**](https://raw.githubusercontent.com/mit-ll/Clausewitzian_Chess/master/Clausewitzian_Chess_v6.pdf)*.*

-For each scenario below, you will be setting up your own versions of chess at [http://clausewitzianchess.com/](http://clausewitzianchess.com/) that matches that description.
+For each scenario below, you will be setting up your own versions of chess at [Clausewitzian Chess](http://clausewitzianchess.com/) that matches that description.
 Try to solve the game.
 When you finish each game, return here for questions to reflect on and to continue to the next scenario.